supermomie/behavior_cloning/README.md

 # Balancing Data
-This plot indicate the number of times the steering angle are used and the angle for each one.
+This plot indicates the number of times the steering angle are used and the corresponding angle for each one.
 As we can see we have unbalance data, so we need to balance it.